 Probation and parole officers supervise people who have been convicted of a crime and released either as part of their sentence or as a reduction of a prison term.

-These officers face tremendous challenges in monitoring and counseling people in an effort to help them rehabilitate and get their lives back on track.
+These officers face tremendous challenges in monitoring and counseling people to help them rehabilitate and get their lives back on track.

 Probation and community control officers hold probationers and parolees accountable, ensuring they are adhering to the terms of their sentences and that they stay out of trouble.